richardvinc/fe-assessment-project/README.md

 -   clone the repository
 -   `cd` into it
 -   run `npm install` to install dependency
+-   create `.env` file in the root folder and put your backend API base URL there. it should be something like `VITE_API_URL=http://localhost:3000`
 -   run `npm run dev` to run the program locally.
 It should serve you on `http://localhost:5173`